bevacqua/bevacqua.io/README.markdown

 grunt dev // can run with just `grunt`, too
 ```

 That will configure everything required to run the development environment from scratch.
-Note that you'll need to be provided with the `env/.private.pem` key in order to be able to decrypt the `dev_sensitive.pemjson` file.
+Note that you'll need to be provided with the `env/private/dev.pem` key in order to be able to decrypt `env/secure/dev.pemjson`.

 # Flow